- Define and refine the story

 - Follow up and build on the relationship

 If you’re embarking on a PR campaign, you’re going to need to get your head around how to contact journalists.
 Fortunately there is a definite process for reaching out to journalists, and as a B2B PR agency we have been refining this process for decades.

 The high level summary is that getting journalists interested is all about the story.
 And if that sounds obvious in theory, the reality of doing so is a bit more complicated.
 Here’s what you should do.

 Define and refine the story

-Is your story news, an opinion, a feature, a case study, an event or a request for an interview?
+Is your story news, an opinion, a feature, a case study (find out about how to make a case study video), an event or a request for an interview?

 If it’s an opinion, consider:

 - The expertise, profile and credibility of your spokesperson (it’s useful if they have an active Twitter profile).